Last updated on December 6th, 2019 at 02:59 pm

 The first step in my writing day is the most important.
 I sit down in my office chair with the blank screen in front of me.

 I vow to keep my butt glued to that chair until I’ve written.
-And just like putting my shoes on and taking a step out the door, I find that this first step leads me to something even more surprising than my daily walks could be – I write.
+And just like putting my shoes on and taking a step out the door, I find that this first step leads me to something even more surprising than my daily walks could be–I write.
 I may struggle at first, and even consider getting up from said chair.
-But then it happens – I begin to write.
+But then it happens; I write.

 I apply this to remodeling my home too.